Canadian Pacific 1286

-Canadian Pacific 1286 is a preserved G5d class 4-6-2 "Pacific" type steam locomotive built in 1948 by the Canadian Locomotive Company.
+Canadian Pacific 1286 is a preserved G5d class "Pacific" type steam locomotive built in 1948 by the Canadian Locomotive Company (CLC).
 It was sold to George Hart, who used it to pull excursion trains in the 1960s.
-It was eventually sold again to Jack Showalter, who operated it on his Allegany Central Railroad from the early 1970s to the late 1990s.
-As of 2023, No. 1286 is stored under private ownership at the Prairie Dog Central Railway, waiting for eventual restoration.
+It was eventually sold again to Jack Showalter, who operated it on his Allegany Central Railroad (ACRR) from the early 1970s to the late 1990s.
+As of 2025, No. 1286 is stored under private ownership at the Prairie Dog Central Railway (PDC).

 History

 Revenue service

-No. 1286 was constructed in June 1948 by the Canadian Locomotive Company in Kingston, Ontario as the fifteenth member of the Canadian Pacific Railway's (CPR) G5d class.
+No. 1286 was constructed in June 1948 by the Canadian Locomotive Company (CLC) in Kingston, Ontario as the fifteenth member of the Canadian Pacific Railway's (CP) G5d class.
 It was initially assigned to pull passenger trains and commuter trains throughout Alberta and British Columbia.
-As steam locomotives were being replaced by diesel locomotives on the CPR, No. 1286 served as an emergency backup locomotive, until it was retired in 1959.
+As steam locomotives were being replaced by diesel locomotives on the CP, No. 1286 served as an emergency backup locomotive, until it was retired in 1959.